steadman1/ponder-feature-bug-tracker/README.md

 ## Reporting Bugs 🐛

-Found a bug?
+Found a bug or issue?
 We want to hear about it!
 Here’s how you can report it:

-1. **Check Existing Issues**: Before creating a new issue, please check our existing issues to avoid duplicates.
+1. **Check Existing Issue Posts**: Before creating a new issue, please check our existing issues to avoid duplicates.
-2. **Create a New Issue**: Go to the [Issues tab](https://github.com/steadman1/ponder-feature-bug-tracker/issues) and click on `New Issue`.
+2. **Create a New Issue Posts**: Go to the [Issues tab](https://github.com/steadman1/ponder-feature-bug-tracker/issues) and click on `New Issue`.
 3. **Choose the Bug Report Template**: If available, select the bug report template.
 4. **Fill Out the Template**: Provide as much information as possible - this helps us effectively understand and fix the issue.
    - **Title**: A clear, concise title.